Hello! Click on one of our members below to chat on Whatsapp

 (*Itinerary courtesy of SAM TRAVEL)

-Today is the toughest and most beautiful day of our trek.
-After breakfast, we drivefor 30 minutes to Lucmabamba (2,000m/6,600ft), where we start walking up a moderate hill for 3 hours through portions of the original Inca Trail and the cloud forest towards the Puncuyoc PassWe then walk downhill for about 20 minutes to Llactapata 2,700m/8,907ft, an Inca site located straight in front of the Citadel of Machu Picchu!
-The panoramic views from this place are breathtaking.
+Then walk downhill for about 20 minutes to Llactapata 2,700m/8,907ft, an Inca site located straight in front of the Citadel of Machu Picchu!
+The panoramic views from here are breathtaking.
 You can see different angles of the Citadel of Machu Picchu, the mountains of Machu Picchu, Huayna Picchu and the Aobamba canyon where another section of the Inca Trail is visible.
 For the next couple of hours we walk downhill, arriving at the hydroelectric plant for lunch.
-Afterwards we hike for couple of hours through the National Park of Machu Picchu to Aguas Calientes, or take the train, enjoying the amazing location of the Citadel of Machu Picchu!
+Later, hike for couple of hours through the National Park of Machu Picchu to Aguas Calientes, or take the train, enjoying the amazing location of the Citadel of Machu Picchu!

 At Aguas Calientes, after we check into our hotel, there will be time for sightseeing or shopping in this picturesque little town.
 We enjoy dinner together in a restaurant before we turn in for the night.

 The Expedition train will take you back to Ollantaytambo at 2:55pm or 3:20pm, following the spectacular Urubamba River.
 Close to Aguas Calientes, the canyon is narrow and the river has many beautiful sections of whitewater.
 You can also see Wiñay Wayna from the train, if you look up high on the steep canyon wall!
-Back at Ollantaytambo, your driver will meet you at the exit from the train station to take you back to your hotel in Cusco in our private vehicle.
+Back at Ollantaytambo, the driver will meet you at the exit from the train station to take you back to your hotel in Cusco in our private vehicle.
 You can expect to arrive at your hotel by 7:00pm.

 The trek naturally appeals to the adventurous types who like thrilling adrenaline-filled experiences.
 Booking the Jungle Trail through a tour company allows you to do multiple activities in a few short days.